Michaelpalacce/HomeLab/README.md

 # Installing Kubernetes

+### Before installing anything
+It is highly advisory to go to each helm chart values.yaml file and check the different options and modify them as you wish.
+Things like ports, storage size etc are good to be checked out.
+You may also want to check out the variables for the ansible scripts

+### Where are my services
+If you scroll down a bit you will find a list of ports that the services are running on

 ### Setting up the cluster
 - First thing we are going to do is navigate to the `./ansible` folder
 - Set up your inventory file ( use mine as an example, the only thing different will probably be the IPs, but if you chose a different ansible user, make sure to modify accordingly )